 NBCRNA Evaluating Alternatives to the CPC Assessment

-The NBCRNA is conducting a research study on its Continued Professional Certification (CPC) examination.
+The NBCRNA is conducting a research study on its Continued Professional Certification (CPC) Assessment.
 The study will evaluate different types of testing environments and determine how these different environments could help achieve the goals of the CPC program in a way that is fair and reliable for all certificants.
 The percentage of examinees in the study that met the performance standard was 95%.
 Find out more about the study and results.

 Credential Verification for your SBON